enterspeedhq/enterspeed-docs/docs/integrations/clerk.md

 # Clerk.io

 :::info
 We are currently working on a UI for Destinations.
-This means that soon you will be able to setup Algolia directly from the Enterspeed APP.
+This means that soon you will be able to setup Clerk.io directly from the Enterspeed APP.

 For now, contact us if want to get started.
 :::

 The Enterspeed Clerk.io integration uses the [destinations field](../reference/fields.md#destinations) to send data from views directly to a configured Clerk.io store.
 This means that you can decide on the schema level which views you want to send to Clerk.io.

-You will only have to set the destination field on the entity schema you want to send to Algolia.
+You will only have to set the destination field on the entity schema you want to send to Clerk.io.
 All schema references are automatically resolved so you don't have to set it on all referenced schemas.

 It's possible to configure multiple Clerk.io destinations if you need to push different types of data to different Clerk.io stores.